ChainSkins/chainskins/privacy-policy.md

 - All encryption occurs client-side using a combination of the user's password and a server-side master key.
 - We **do not** have access to decrypt user wallets without user involvement.
 - Industry-standard security measures are implemented to safeguard our servers and user interactions.
+- We implement appropriate technical and organizational measures to protect all collected data, including logs and metadata, in compliance with applicable data protection regulations.

 ---